 We created a calculator to estimate the completion time for these tasks.
 It bases its calculations on the number of component pins, components, nets, desired layers, and the board’s usable area.
 Using the documentation and files provided, we then generate a baseline estimate of hours for each basic task.

 Estimating Time – Advanced Tasks

-The baseline estimate is then adjusted to account for any advanced tasks, which are tasks that impact the standard time it takes to complete a design.
+We then adjust the baseline estimate to include any advanced tasks.
+These tasks can affect the standard time needed to complete a design.
 Advanced tasks include:

-- Component pin density.
-This is based on the number of component pins and the usable area for placement and routing.
+- Component pin density: This depends on the number of component pins.
+It also considers the usable area for placement and routing.
 Anything over 400 pins per square inch will generally increase the time needed for placement and routing.

-- Routing density.
-This is considered based on the number of internal routing layers, the number of nets, and the board’s shape.
+- Routing density: We consider this based on the number of internal routing layers, the number of nets, and the board’s shape.
 A board with a lot of routing density will require more routing time.

-- Routing Topologies.
-Topologies are used to plan for routing.
+- Routing Topologies: We use topologies to plan for routing.
 An excellent example of routing topology is escape routing from high-pitch BGAs.
 Pin counts are increasing, and pitch is decreasing, requiring proper planning ahead of time.

 Here’s an example estimate we created from one of our recent design quotes: